advice

 Japanese beetles and roses

-In some regions (including the eastern US) Japanese beetle and rose chafer are severe pests of rose (see Related Articles below).
+In some regions, including the eastern US, Japanese beetle and rose chafer are severe pests of roses (see Related Articles below).
 Adult beetles can do significant damage to foliage and flowers if left untreated.
 Adults emerge in early summer and immediately start to feed on a wide range to host plants but rose is one of their favorites.

 Many rose gardeners combine hand-picking with a foliar (leaf) spray of insecticide when beetles are present.
 A good choice for an insecticide in this situation is EcoPCO WPX (see below).
-As a wettable powder EcoPCO WPX is easy to apply with a garden sprayer, relatively low toxicity and easy on beneficials at least compared to conventional insecticides.
+As a wettable powder EcoPCO WPX is easy to apply with a garden sprayer, relatively low toxicity and easy on beneficial insects and mites at least compared to conventional insecticides.

 Insecticides and traps